 While funding is not restricted to dissertation or thesis projects, successful proposals reflect a carefully crafted and feasible research plan.
 Some activities that do not qualify for this funding are paper/poster presentations (see GSS/Graduate College Presentation Travel Funds instead), research or degree related travel, internship travels, job interviews, computers, etc.

 Grant recipients have six months to expend the awarded funds and are not eligible for other GSS/GSPG award opportunities during the project period of the grant.
 A graduate student may receive this award once throughout a given graduate program degree.

 The next deadlines for the program are:

-- Spring: Deadline to be announced (for summer and/or fall 2020 expenses)
+- Summer/Fall: Deadline to be announced (for summer and/or fall 2020 expenses)

 - The applicant must be enrolled as a student in a graduate program at the University of Iowa at the time of application and at the time of the award payment, and be in good academic standing.